The Aaron Papers www.the-aaron-papers.net

 they sat down with him upon the ground seven days and seven nights, and

 none spoke a word unto him: for they saw that his grief was very great.
-3 After

 this Job opened his mouth, and cursed his day.
 2And